LCES – June 26, 1990

 “The afternoon of June 26, 1990, as I knelt beside a dead Perryville firefighter, I made a promise to the best of my ability to help end the needless fatalities, and alleviate the near misses, by focusing on training and operations pertinent to these goals.”
 Paul Gleason from “LCES and Other Thoughts” published June 1991.

-(Note: Gleason had used Lookouts, Communication, Escape Routes, and Safety Zones (LCES) with his crew the Zig Zag IHC for several years but it was the Dude Fire fatalities that became the catalyst for LCES to hit the mainstream.)
+Note: Gleason had used Lookouts, Communications, Escape Routes, and Safety Zones (LCES) with his crew, the Zig Zag Interagency Hot Shot Crew (IHC), for several years, but it was the Dude Fire fatalities that became the catalyst for LCES to hit the mainstream.

 Gleason cites two types of hazards:

 - Subjective hazards are those which one has direct control over (e.g., condition of the equipment, choices and decisions).

 - Objective hazards are a natural part of the environment (e.g., lightning, fire-weakened timber, rolling rocks, entrapment).
 They cannot be eliminated, and one must either (1) not go into the environment where they exist, or (2) adhere to a procedure where safety from the hazard is assured.

 Gleason suggested that LCES is the key to safe procedures in an environment of hazards and that LCES must be established AND communicated to ALL firefighters BEFORE it is needed.